Rita Oakes

 Six-year-old Meghan is coping with her parents' divorce, a tyrannical first-grade teacher, and cruel classmates, but when a homeless man gives a unicorn into her keeping she discovers an unexpected ally.
 Dogtown Review is a small magazine put out by fellow Odyssey alumnus, David Schwartz, who also writes some pretty amazing and quirky fiction of his own.
 This story is my shortest and least grim--a sort of urban fantasy and the only thing I've published featuring a contemporary setting.
 Read the story here.

-Paradox #6For You, Lili Marlene"
+Paradox #6"For You, Lili Marlene"

-Paradox, issue Six (Winter 2004-2005)
+Issue Six (Winter 2004-2005)

-This was my second publication in Paradox.
 Stefan, a Roma escapee from the concentration camps and former partisan, searches for any remnant of his surviving clan in the months following the end of the Second World War.
 Read the story here.

 What the reviewers said: